 4. Get to know your location better

 The move to college is certainly a big one, and it’s important to pace yourself so you can enjoy the journey.
-When you’re done with that grueling first year, you can pass down some of your own unique wisdom!
+When you’re done with that grueling first year, you can pass down some of your own unique wisdom to other underclassmen!

-Find the college you’ll love with our College Search tool.
+Find a college you’ll love with our College Search tool.